-The Company intends to use the services of Georgeson Inc. to assist in the solicitation of proxies and expects to pay market rates for such services, with an estimated fee not to exceed \$6,500 plus expenses.
-As the Annual Meeting approaches, certain Stockholders may receive a telephone call from a representative of Georgeson Inc. if the Stockholder's votes have not yet been received.
+The Company intends to use the services of Georgeson LLC to assist in the solicitation of proxies and expects to pay market rates for such services, with an estimated fee not to exceed \$6,500 plus expenses.

+As the Annual Meeting approaches, certain Stockholders may receive a telephone call from a representative of Georgeson LLC if the Stockholder's votes have not yet been received.

-Abstentions and broker non-votes will be counted as shares present at the Annual Meeting but not as votes cast and will not affect the result of the votes on Proposal 1.
-Because brokers will have discretionary authority to vote for the ratification of the selection of the Company's independent registered public accounting firm in the event that they do not receive voting instructions from the beneficial owner of the shares, there should not be any broker non-votes with respect to Proposal 2.
+Abstentions and broker non-votes will be counted as shares present at the Annual Meeting but not as votes cast and will not affect the result of the vote on Proposal 1, but will have the effect of a vote against Proposal 2.
+Because brokers will have discretionary authority to vote for the ratification of the selection of the Company's independent registered public accounting firm in the event that they do not receive voting instructions from the beneficial owner of the shares, there should not be any broker non-votes with respect to Proposal 3.